-Kieran Arter is an Associate at Volterra.
-He has twelve years’ experience working as a transport economist.
+Kieran Arter is an Associate at Volterra, and has over eleven years’ experience working as a transport economist.
 He specialises in estimating the wider economic benefits of transport and other infrastructure.

 His strong analytical skills have been applied to the economic appraisal of a wide range of major transport projects.
 This includes Crossrail, where he was part of the team that estimated the agglomeration benefits of the scheme, demonstrating the way in which Crossrail will enable higher density in London and therefore boost productivity and output.
 He was the project manager and lead economist for the business cases of High Speed 1 and DART Underground in Dublin.